guikarai/LinuxONE-ECC/rsa-versus-ecc.md

-# RSA versus ECC performance
+# Welcome in Step 4 about comparing RSA and ECC performance.

+## Agenda of this Step 4 is the following:
+1. Performance summary
+2. ECC and Hardware Acceleration

 ## Performance summary
 In previous section, you tested the RSA and the ECC performance.
 You probably understood already how fast ECC is.